Getting Ready for ICT Systems at the University of Tokyo (for Faculty Members)

 Antivirus Software

-The University of Tokyo provides the Comprehensive Antivirus Software License (UTokyo Antivirus License) (in Japanese) for faculty members and students.
-The University of Tokyo requires to “install appropriate antivirus software on all the computers you administrate” in the “Guidelines for Information Ethics and Computer Use”.
+UTokyo provides a Comprehensive Antivirus Software License (UTokyo Antivirus License) (in Japanese) for faculty members and students.
+UTokyo requires you to “install appropriate antivirus software on all the computers you administrate” in the “Guidelines for Information Ethics and Computer Use”.
 Please use them if necessary.

 UTokyo VPN

-Some IT systems at the University of Tokyo (for example, administrative systems) can only be accessed through the university’s internal network.
+Some IT systems at UTokyo (for example, the Personnel Information MyWeb) can only be accessed through the university’s internal network.
 The “UTokyo VPN” is a service that allows users to access these systems from off-campus.
 For further details on how to use this feature, please see the UTokyo VPN page (in Japanese).

 Guidelines for Online Classes